tslocke/hobocentral/agility-tutorial.markdown

 Finally we'll add the form to add a new person to the project.
 We'll set it up so that you can type the user's name, with autocompletion, in order to add someone to the project.

 First we need the controller side of the auto-complete.
 We're going to add an auto-completer to ProjectsController that will only complete the names of people that are not already members of the project.
-Hobo's automatically scopes come very handy.
+Hobo's automatic scopes come very handy.
 Add this declaration to `projects_controller.rb`:

 	autocomplete :new_member_name do
 	  project = find_instance